tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-foco-bikeshare/bikeshare_capture5.jpg?resize=676%2C1200" alt="Bike share stations are concentrated main around Old Town Fort Collins at the system's launch on Friday, April 1st.
 But this is no joke!" data-recalc-dims="1" />

   <p class="wp-caption-text">
-    Bike share stations are concentrated main around Old Town Fort Collins at the system&#8217;s launch on Friday, April 1st.
+    Bike share stations are concentrated main around Old Town Fort Collins at the system's launch on Friday, April 1st.
 But this is no joke!
   </p>
 </div>